Telling vs Living A Story, And More …by Susan Lute

 This week I’m looking at dragon art.
 A writer’s journey is never dull, that’s for dang sure.
 How did your week go?

-Posted on August 6, 2012, in Susan Lute and tagged Delilah Marvelle, dragon art, Dragon's Thief, dragons, Fall From Perfection, Jessa Slade, Katie MacAlister, living a story, Lori Handeland, See Jane Publish, Shelley Adina, Sherrilyn Kenyon Diana Duncan, Smashwords, story, Susan Lute, telling a story, The London Affair, writing.
+Posted on August 6, 2012, in General and tagged Auth: Jessa Slade, Delilah Marvelle, dragon art, Dragon's Thief, dragons, Fall From Perfection, Katie MacAlister, living a story, Lori Handeland, See Jane Publish, Shelley Adina, Sherrilyn Kenyon Diana Duncan, Smashwords, story, Susan Lute, telling a story, The London Affair, writing.
 Bookmark the permalink.
 9 Comments.